SeekingFor/jfniki/readme.txt

 ---
 Dev notes
 ---
+BUG: Coalesce creation and "like" messages in the version graph.
 ?BUG: Saw spurious content filter trip viewing ChangeLog on freenetdocwiki. couldn't repro standalone.
       loading the wiki again made it go away?
 BUG: mSecondary not reset after submit?[verified, fix it!]